South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

 South Carolina Performance Insights (2022-23)

-- The Gamecocks put up 80.3 points per game (seventh in college basketball) last season while giving up 51.8 per contest (fourth in college basketball).
-They had a +1057 scoring differential and outscored opponents by 28.5 points per game.
+- The Gamecocks outscored opponents by 28.5 points per game last season, with a +1057 scoring differential overall.
+They put up 80.3 points per game (seventh in college basketball) and gave up 51.8 per contest (fourth in college basketball).

-- South Carolina averaged 80 points per game last season in conference action, which was 0.3 fewer points per game than its season average (80.3).
+- South Carolina posted 80 points per game last season in conference contests, which was 0.3 fewer points per game than its season average (80.3).

-- When playing at home, the Gamecocks put up 7.6 more points per game last season (84.8) than they did on the road (77.2).
+- When playing at home, the Gamecocks scored 7.6 more points per game last year (84.8) than they did away from home (77.2).

+- South Carolina allowed 46.9 points per game in home games last year, compared to 54.2 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.